-Three domains have more impact on administrative costs than on medical costs: claims management, member services, and corporate functions.
-The opportunity in these domains is substantial but less than for medical costs, given administrative costs are a smaller portion of total costs.
+cal costs: claims management, member services, and corporate functions.
+The opportunity in these domains is substantial but less than for medical costs, given that administrative costs are a smaller portion of total costs.
 For the domains that are focused on medical cost, there are also large nonfinancial opportunities, including improving health, quality, and member experience.
 In general, use cases tend to be focused on existing processes across all domains.